YangPiCui/ErgonomicVerticalKeyboard/EVK_v1.31/README.md

 ![](Keyboard1.jpg)
-Please refer to the same sections for the EVK_v1.3.
+Please refer to the same sections in EVK_v1.3.
 # 0. Part List
-Same parts used as for the EVK_v1.3.
+Same parts used as for EVK_v1.3.

 # 1. Case
-Visit 3DPrinterFiles and CuraSlicerSettings folders for updated files.
+Updated files are in 3DPrinterFiles and CuraSlicerSettings folders.
 ![](Case0.JPG)
 ![](Case1.JPG)